These are some of my thoughts on the Catalan independence movement.

-These last few days we’ve been experiencing some pretty outrageous scenes in Barcelona due to the violent protests following the sentence handed out to the politicians who were behind the separatist movement that held a unilateral referendum and declared Catalunya independent from Spain in 2017.
+These last few days of October 2019 we’ve been experiencing some pretty outrageous scenes in Barcelona due to the violent protests following the sentence handed out to the politicians who were behind the separatist movement that held a unilateral referendum and declared Catalunya independent from Spain in 2017.

 The historical basis for independence